mbosten/repo_template/README.md

 # Project Name

-A repository to benchmark Alpha simplicial complex and persistence landscape computation as a function of data size and homology dimensions.
-The underlying goal is to find out how fast these things can be computed with good hardware.
+A template repository which can be used as a starting point for scientific analyses.

 ## Quickstart (Windows/macOS/Linux)